awsdocs/amazon-connect-admin-guide/doc_source/add-apple-business-chat-features.md

 1. Customize the banner, fallback support, and button color to meet your brand’s needs\.

 The Messages for Business button must contain the following, at minimum:
 + A class attribute to specify the type of container: banner, phone, or message\.
-For more information, see [Messages for Business Button Class and Data](https://developer.apple.com/documentation/businesschat/adding_a_business_chat_button_to_your_website#3021382)\.
 + A data\-apple\-business\-id attribute with the business ID you received when you registered your company with Messages for Business\.

-For information about how you can enable these buttons, see Apple’s documentation for [Adding a Messages for Business Button to Your Website](https://developer.apple.com/documentation/businesschat/adding_a_business_chat_button_to_your_website#overview)\.

 ## Start a chat from a URL<a name="start-chat-from-url"></a>